Howes Street Business Center, First Floor

 Students are responsible for all charges on their account and arrangement of payments due.
-Payments should only be made when a balance due exists on an account, unless the CSU Payment Plan is being utilized.
+Payments should only be made when a balance due exists on an account, unless the CSU Prepayment Plan is being utilized.
 In general, overpayments will not be applied to the student’s account and will be returned within two weeks if no additional charges are posted to the account.

 Students who are sponsored by a third party may request direct billing to the sponsor for tuition, fees, and other related educational expenses.
 Detailed information on sponsor billing is available upon request from the Accounts Receivable/Sponsor Billing Office.
 Arrangements for sponsor billing, and acceptance of the Sponsored Student Billing Agreement and FERPA, must be made prior to the student account due dates to prevent payment deferral charges from being assessed.

-The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, CSU Payment Plan, direct deposit refund sign up and Tuition Statement tax information (Form 1098-T).
+The “Billing and Tax Information” section in RAMweb provides more information on billing statements, paying your bill, accepted payment methods, CSU Prepayment Plan, direct deposit refund sign up and Tuition Statement tax information (Form 1098-T).

-Failure to pay amounts due may result in the referral of the outstanding balance to a collection agency, at which time a collection fee will be assessed and due in full at the time of the referral.
+Failure to pay amounts due may result in the referral of the outstanding balance to a third party collection agency, at which time a collection fee will be assessed and due in full at the time of the referral.
 The collection fee will be calculated at the maximum amount permitted by applicable law, but not to exceed 40% of the amount outstanding.
-The student is responsible for all late payment charges, collection agency fees up to 40% of the debt, and all costs and expenses including reasonable attorney fees that CSU incurs in its collection efforts.
+The student is responsible for all late payment charges, collection agency fees, and all costs and expenses including reasonable attorney fees that CSU incurs in its collection efforts.
 The account will also be reported to one or more of the national credit bureaus as well as the State of Colorado Department of Revenue for possible interception of state income tax refunds, lottery winnings and wage garnishment.
-Further, CSU reserves the right to impose a penalty fee and financial hold for returned payments (refer to Returned Payments policy).
+Further, CSU reserves the right to impose a penalty fee and financial hold for all returned payments (refer to Returned Payments policy).